marcobarriosfi/html5-elements/readme.md

 ## Other

-The minified data file is generated with the following command:\
+The minified version of the data file is generated with the following command:\
 `php html5-elements.php > html5-elements.min.json`

 Note: Sufficient permissions are required to run the script.